dCache/dcache/docs/TheBook/config-nfs.md

 If there are multiple path specifications, the shortest matching path wins.
 If there are multiple host/subnet specifications, the most precise specification wins.

-After reading exports file dCache will read the content of the directory with additional export tables.
-The location of directory defined by **nfs.export.dir** property and default to **/etc/exports.d**.
-Only files ending with *.exports* are considered.
-Files staring with a dot are ignored.
-The format of the additional export tables are the same as regular export file.

 Configuring NFSv4.1 door with GSS-API support
 =============================================